 This is a separate grant from Pell Grant, and students can receive up to $4,000 a year.
 This is for students who have extremely low financial circumstances.

 This grant is for students who are not eligible for the Pell Grant but whose parents and guardians died in the Iraq and Afghanistan War.
 The maximum award is $6,000 a year.

 4. State Grants

 Certain states will have grants available for the students of their states.
 These vary in value and can be applied not just to MIT, so you should definitely check these out!
 You can find information by searching on Google and looking at the state government websites that pop up.

 If you are interested, you can find outside scholarships that can cover the cost at not just MIT but in other universities as well!
 There are multiple scholarship sites that offer outside scholarships so that you should take a closer look!

 6. Student Employment

 Many MIT students are employed on-campus.
 The minimum wage of these students is $12 an hour, which is way above the national minimum wage!
-You can get your spending money from student employment as well as a covering bit of tuition, room, and board.
+You can get your monthly stipend for personal expenses by taking a part-time work-study position.